Enter your dataset values separated by a comma or space, click the “Calculate” button, and see how data is distributed.

 Interquartile Range (IQR)

-IQR is the analysis to determine how the values are spread in the middle 50 % of a dataset.
-It is the difference between the Q3 and the Q1.
-This can also be calculated with the help of an IQR Calculator.
+IQR is the analysis to determine how the values are spread in the middle 50% of a dataset.
+This is the difference between Q3 and Q1.
+For an effortless calculation of the interquartile range, access the IQR calculator and get your calculations done in seconds.

 For the given set of data 2, 7, 9, 11, 13, 23, and 16 find the quartiles and interquartile range.